 As Tables 7-8 indicate, the net economic return of the project is positive under the test conditions.
 From the above analysis, it is evident that the investment is worthwhile if the program can reduce the total time for document preparation, customs clearance and inspections and the costs associated with these procedures.

+Finally were estimated the minimum time and cost savings for the project to have a positive net present value.
+The results are present in table 9.

+Table 9: Minimum expected results for positive net present value of the ESW implementation